Birla Mandir, Shahad

+Architecture

+The temple is dedicated to Lord Pandurang and goddess Rukmani, popular deities in Maharashtra's varkari sampradaya.
+It is built by industrialist Birla family, they have built mandirs at many place dedicated to various Hindu gods.
+This temple is made up of stone and appears like an ancient temple, many idols have been carved on its interior and exterior walls, stone elephants are present at entrances.

+In popular culture

+Amitabh Bachchan and Shashi Kapoor starrer 1979 release Suhaag's "Ye yaar sun" song has filmed at the temple.

 How to get there

 Catch a train to Asangaon railway station(AN), Titwala railway station(TL) or Kasara railway station(N) from any station between Kalyan Junction railway station and Chhatrapati Shivaji Maharaj Terminus, and alight at Shahad railway station (Next to Kalyan Junction railway station).
 There are auto rickshaws available from Shahad (East) and Kalyan to Birla Mandir.
-Birla Mandir is very scenic & peaceful place.
-There is mini train for kids, in the adjacent Garden (Shivaji Udyan) which operates in evenings.
+Birla Mandir is very scenic & peaceful place which operates from 6:00 am to 9:00 pm.
+There is mini train for kids, in the adjacent Garden (Shivaji Udyan) which operates at 6:00 am to 11:30 am morning and 4:00 pm to 7:30 pm in evening.